Requirement review

 | Packing check | Unit packing, carton layout, carton weight and export labels are reviewed before shipment. | Reduces freight damage and receiving surprises. |

 Trust should come from visible process controls: material storage, print checks, finishing review, QC inspection and export packing proof.
-These visuals illustrate the process checkpoints; real project photos can be requested before shipment.
+For higher-risk orders, ask for project photos or inspection records before shipment.

 Paperboard, kraft, greyboard and specialty papers should be stored dry, flat and batch-controlled before printing or mounting.